The Bankrate promise

-Others offer reward points that don’t have a clearly specified value.
+Others offer rewards points that don’t have a clearly specified value.
 Be sure to understand how valuable the points are before committing to a specific card.

 If you’re not a heavy gas user, then you might be better off with a general rewards credit card that allows you to earn points for purchases in other categories as well.
 In fact, some of these rewards programs are pumping up incentives by offering accelerated rewards in rotating quarterly categories including gas.
-Cards with rotating bonus categories include Chase Freedom and the Discover it® Cash Back.
+Here are some of our picks for the best cards with rotating bonus categories.

 Private-label gas cards especially can have less competitive rates and terms, on par with subprime cards offered to those with credit problems.
-That means consumers should watch out for high APRs, late payment fees, overlimit fees and enticing introductory offers designed to lure consumers in need of credit.
+That means consumers should watch out for high APRs, late payment fees, over-limit fees and enticing welcome offers designed to lure consumers in need of credit.

-If you’d wipe out the rebate savings from a gas rewards card by paying a high APR or fees.
-If you think you might carry a balance or incur late fees, you should be looking for a general purpose card that offers the best possible terms.
+You’d wipe out the rebate savings from a gas rewards card by paying a high APR or fees.
+If you think you might carry a balance or incur late fees, you should be looking for a general-purpose card that offers the best possible terms.